Easy Derby Pie Recipe

 Pour the batter into the crust

-Now, you can dump the batter into your prepared pie pan and let it bake for 50 to 55 minutes.
+Now, you can add the batter to your prepared pie pan and let it bake for 50 to 55 minutes.
 Cook until the pie is fully set and the top is lightly browned.

 Let the pie cool and enjoy

 Once you remove the pie from the oven, let it cool on a wire rack.
-"It's important to let the pie rest and cool after taking out of the oven," Pisula notes.
+"It's important to let the pie rest and cool after taking it out of the oven," Pisula notes.
 "If you try to cut it too early, you won't get clean slices of pie."
 Pisula adds, "It is delicious on its own, but also great topped with whipped cream or a big scoop of vanilla ice cream."
-Can you say "yum?"

 Anything left?
 "Pie will last for 48 hours, covered, at room temperature.
 Or you can refrigerate or freeze leftovers," Pisula notes.
 "Great to pop leftovers in the microwave to warm up before serving."